 Description

 This flourless chocolate cake is baked with olive oil to create a rich and savory flavor.
-Top with ice cream, powdered sugar, or anything sweet to balance out the deep chocolate cake.
+It’s also naturally gluten free and dairy free!
+Pair it with ice cream, powdered sugar, fresh berries, or anything sweet to balance out the deep chocolate flavor.

 Ingredients